JayRayPang/coinbase-dca/README.md

 ```

 Finally, upload the .zip to AWS Lambda and set the API\_KEY, API\_PASS, and API\_SECRET
 environment variables in Lambda to what you got from CoinBase in the earlier steps.
+Note
+that while Lambda will encrypt these, anybody who has access to the AWS Console will be
+able to view your API Secrets in plaintext.
+If you want to follow best practices, you
+should encrypt these with AWS KMS and decrypt it within the Lambda at runtime.
+KMS
+does not have a free tier and will cost $1/month to create one key to do this.
+More
+information about KMS pricing [here](https://aws.amazon.com/kms/pricing/).

 ### Set up a CloudWatch Event Rule